twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Windows 95, 98, ME and NT 4.0 – 6.0.1

 ## User Data (Glyph Transformer scripts omitted)
 FontCreator uses several data files for advanced settings and customizations.
 Normally most files are stored in a system folder where they cannot be changed.
-If you want to edit most files directly they either must have administrator permissions or change the owner (this can be done with `takeown /f filename` or **Security: Advanced: Owner: Edit** in Windows Vista and 7 and **Security: Advanced: Owner: Change** in Windows 8 and 10 in the file properties).
+If you want to edit most files directly they either must have administrator permissions or change the owner (this can be done with `takeown /f filename` or **Security: Advanced: Owner: Edit** in Windows XP, Vista and 7 and **Security: Advanced: Owner: Change** in Windows 8 and 10 in the file properties).

-* **bookmarks.txt** (version 5.0 until 6.5) – Includes bookmarks used in the glyph overview.
+* **bookmarks.txt** (version 5.0 until 6.5) – Includes bookmarks used in `TFONTOVERVIEWFORM`.
 Created automatically when the user exits the program.
 * **CompositeData.xml** – Located in the `Composite` folder as used by **Complete Composites**.
 This feature will do nothing if there are syntax errors or this file is removed.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) had assigned code points in the Private Use Area for different glyphs in this file and his fonts, notably petite/small capitals and old style numbers.
 * **CurrentTransformProgram.xml** – Used when opening Transform Programs in `TPERFORMTRANSFORMATIONFORM`.
 The window will appear empty if removed.
 * **FC#####.ttf** – Temporary font used by `TFONTTESTFORM` (the last five characters in the filename are numeric).
 The font name in version 3.0 until 6.5 is **FC Test Font ######** (the last six characters are numeric).
 * **fc12.cfg** – Configuration file for version 12.0 & above.
-* **fcp5.cfg** – Configuration file for version 5.0 and 5.6 in the system root directory.
+* **fcp5.cfg** (version 5.0 and 5.6) – Configuration file located in the system root directory.
 * **fcppreview.txt** (version 3.0 until 4.5) – Text used in `TFONTTESTFORM`.
 The text is restored to factory defaults if removed.
 * **fntXX.tmp** or **fntXXX.tmp** – Temporary font used by the save features (the last two or three characters in the filename are letter and number combos).
 * **FontCreatorSetup.exe** – Install the Win32 version of this program.
-* **FontCreatorSetup-x64.exe** – Install the Win64 version of this program.
+* **FontCreatorSetup-x64.exe** (version 11.5 & above) – Install the Win64 version of this program.
 * **FontCreator.tip** (version 2.0 until 6.5) – Contains paragraphs in `TTIPOFTHEDAYFORM` to store tips and tricks.
 The window will appear empty if removed.
 * **FontCreator YYYYMMDD HHMMSS ###.dat/prd** – Displays error, call stack and thread information located in `All Users\High-Logic\Errors` (YYYYMMDD HHMMSS is the timestamp and the last three characters are numeric).
 * **FontInstaller.dll** (version 2.0 until 6.5) – This is not a data file but is rather a dynamic link library used by `TFONTINSTALLFORM`.